adeubank/watch-my-ip/README.md

 # Watch My IP

+Fetches the public IP address from http://whatismyip.akamai.com and posts a slack message if it changes.

+## Quickstart

+Need to start by creating a new bot and grabbing the API token. https://my.slack.com/services/new/bot

 The only dependency is docker.
-Find the right version for you based on your platform. https://docs.docker.com/engine/installation/
+Find the right version for you based on your platform. https://docs.docker.com/engine/installation/.

-## Quickstart

 ```
+$ cp .env.example .env
+$ # add Slack API token to .env file
 $ ./build
 $ ./watch-my-ip
 ```